 This course studies the classification, evolution, ecology, and morphology of all invertebrate phyla.
 It consists of three hours lecture and three hours laboratory per week.
-Some field work is required.
-Prerequisite(s): 8 hours of biology including BIO 1404.
+Prerequisite(s): BIO 3543 or 3703, and STAT 2103 all with a minimum grade of "C".